kevL/yata/ReadMe.txt

                       that try to access an invalid row or col should return failure and use this value as a default string, or convert it to a default int or float.
 This is rarely used if ever;
-                      apps typically don't try to access an invalid cell ... or if they do they specify their own default value)
+                      2da-readers typically don't try to access an invalid cell ... or if they do they assign their own default value).
+                      Entering a blank string will clear the Default; enter "" (with quotes) to specify that a blank string should be the Default value
+- Clear Default     : deletes a 2da's Default value if it exists

 Cells